Oleh325/solidity-course/README.md

     SEPOLIA_PRIVATE_KEY=0x000example000 - optional
     ETHERSCAN_API_KEY=your_etherscan_api_key - optional
     ```
-6. To compile the contract, run:
+6. To compile the token contract, run:
     ```sh
     yarn hardhat compile
     ```
     This will create an "artifacts" folder with the compiled contract and typechain files.
-7. **(OPTIONAL)** If you want to deploy the contract to Sepolia Testnet, you need to register an VRF subscription and an Upkeep at https://vrf.chain.link/ and https://automation.chain.link/ respectively.
-Don't forget to update all the values at "helper-hardhat-config.json".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>